 Frankfurt is one of those European places I assumed I’d hate before visiting.
 Ahh, don’t I love to be proven wrong about my expectations!
 The reality is that I really liked Frankfurt.
 A lot.
 For its eclectic mix of old and new, for how unapologetically rough around the edge it remains despite being the financial centre of Germany, and for the beautiful nature that still surrounds the city.
 I loved Frankfurt for the great vegan restaurant in Frankfurt where we served delicious vegan food!
 In fact, it is now one of my top 10 vegan destinations in Europe.

-As part of the Two Vegans One Country project, Randi and I stopped in Frankfurt to sample what vegan food the city had to offer last October.
-Turns out, there was quite a lot and we ended up running out of time to sample everything.
+I stopped in Frankfurt to sample what vegan food the city had to offer last October.
+Turns out, there was quite a lot and I ended up running out of time to sample everything.
 In this article, I have listed a few of the best vegan restaurant in Frankfurt so that you can check them out on your trip too.
 Please let me know in the comments below what I should add to the list and try next time I travel to Frankfurt!

 THE BEST VEGAN FOOD IN FRANKFURT

 1. BEET ROOT

 A nicely-designed, homey spot in a quiet area of the city center, Beet Root serves home-style vegetarian cooking, and a lot of it is also vegan.
-There are a few daily specials such as soups, stews, and salads to pick from and create your own plate.
+This vegan restaurant in Franfurt has a few daily specials such as soups, stews, and salads to pick from and create your own plate.
 There are also a some homemade vegan sweets (cakes or cookies) at all time.
 Yay!

 Savory is an all-vegan café tucked away in a quiet residential neighborhood and it was our first pitstop in Frankfurt.
 I loved it!
 Friendly staff, good wifi, unpretentious menu, comfy and funky interior and a big selection of cakes and sweets.
 Everything is homemade and on the fast food-y side of things, with things such as hot dogs, hamburgers, and cupcakes.
 There are also some healthier things, like sandwiches and salads.
 It’s a short menu, but with a little something-something for everyone.